-Maxine works closely with Dovecote Veterinary Surgery, Leicester to help canines of all breeds and sizes to recover from injury.
-You can have your dog assessed in your own home, or you can ask to be referred to Dovecote from your vet.
+Maxine works closely with your veterinary professional, to help canines of all breeds and sizes to recover from injury.
+Maxine works from Chine house veterinary hospital.
+You can ask your vet to be referred there for physiotherapy treatment.

 Assessment and treatment of your dog will take approximately

 30 minutes.
 It will include a thorough history of the problem, assessment through palpation, range of movement and any special tests.
 Followed by an appropriate treatment plan which will be dependent on your dog’s individual requirements.